gcornut/valibot-json-schema/README.md

 ### JSON Schema definitions

-To provide name for your schema and have them indexed in the JSON schema definitions, you need to provide your schemas in the `definitions` option of the `toJSONSchema` function.
+To export your schemas in JSON schema definitions, you can provide the `definitions` option of the `toJSONSchema` function in which each schema is attributed a name via it's key in the object.

 ```js
 import { toJSONSchema } from '@gcornut/valibot-json-schema/toJSONSchema';